berylliumsec/nebula/README.md

 ## Acknowledgement

-First i would like to thank the All-Mighty God who is the source of all knowledge, without Him, this would not be possible.
+**First i would like to thank the All-Mighty God who is the source of all knowledge, without Him, this would not be possible.**

 <span style="color:green">📢 Announcement📢 </span>

 Driven by our dedication to enhancing penetration testing through natural language, we're proud to unveil the latest versions of the NMAP and Nuclei models, characterized by significant advancements in context comprehension.
-Watch this video for a demonstration of its capabilities.
+Watch these videos for a demonstration of thier capabilities.

 📺 [Watch the Demo: Latest NMAP Model](https://www.youtube.com/watch?v=DGfFi9RVcEY) 🚀